 According to a study conducted by Lancet, almost half of India’s pregnancies in 2015 were unintended.
 In data from a baseline survey conducted by us for another project that covered 260 randomly selected women in two factories, 60% of women said they use cloth instead of pads at work or other times, such as in cases of emergency or when they forget to bring a pad.
 Obstetric morbidity (disease due to pregnancy) is significant as well, underscoring the lack of adequate prenatal or ante-natal care.

 What role can major employers of women, such as garment factories, play in improving access to SRH services?
 Can providing a safe space in factories break the taboo around this topic and promote positive health seeking behaviors?

-To understand the need of the workers, we undertook exploratory research in six garment factories in the Peenya region of Bengaluru.
-We conducted open-ended structured interviews and focus group discussions with over 50 women workers, factory medical staff, welfare officers, and organizational development team members to understand their behaviour and attitude towards SRH.
+To understand the needs of the workers, we undertook exploratory research in six garment factories in the Peenya region of Bengaluru.
+We conducted open-ended structured interviews and focus group discussions with over 50 women workers, factory medical staff, welfare officers, and organizational development team members to understand their behavior and attitude towards SRH.
 We found that the baseline level of knowledge regarding SRH among workers is quite low, especially for unmarried women.
-We also observed their decision making is more short term rather than long term, whereas investment in SRH is a long term decision.
+We also observed their decision-making is more short-term rather than long-term, whereas investment in SRH is a long-term decision.
 The other thing we noticed is that the first point of contact for SRH issues for migrants back in the village is the local community ASHA (Accredited Social Health Worker) or Anganwadi worker which they lose when they migrate to cities for work.
-Further, several other factors preclude women from accessing SRH services like price, distance, attitude and behaviour of clinic staff.
+Further, several other factors preclude women from accessing SRH services like price, distance, attitude, and behavior of clinic staff.

 Image credits: Nayantara Parikh